2025–2026 United States redistricting: California

 Multiple Democratic leaders, including Hakeem Jeffries, began to push California Governor Gavin Newsom to respond to redistricting in Texas by redrawing California's congressional districts; however, the state's use of an Independent Redistricting Commission was the primary obstacle to achieving the goal.
 To bypass the commission, the state house and state senate passed an amendment putting a referendum on the November ballot to redraw the state's districts.
-The new congressional map made 5 Republican districts and several competitive districts much more Democratic to offset the gains made by the Texan map.
-The measure was subsequently approved by voters, enacting the proposed redistricting plan.
-Following the vote, the California Republican Party filed a federal lawsuit against Governor Gavin Newsom and Secretary of State Shirley Weber, alleging that the new maps violate the Voting Rights Act by favoring Latino voters and asked a federal court to issue a temporary restraining order and preliminary injunction to prevent Proposition 50’s maps from going into effect.
+The new congressional map made 5 Republican districts and several competitive districts much more Democratic to offset the gains made by the Texas map.

+The measure, titled 2025 California Proposition 50, was approved by voters in the November 2025 election, enacting the proposed redistricting plan.
+Following the vote, the California Republican Party filed a federal lawsuit against Governor Gavin Newsom and Secretary of State Shirley Weber, alleging that the new maps violate the Voting Rights Act by favoring Latino voters and asked a federal court to issue a temporary restraining order and preliminary injunction to prevent Proposition 50's maps from going into effect.
+The U.S. Justice Department joined the California Republican Party's lawsuit.
+In January 2026, a three-judge panel of the United States District Court for the Central District of California upheld the use of the map by the state, rejecting the California Republican Party's claims that the map was racially gerrymandered.

+On February 4, the U.S. Supreme Court denied an application for an appeal of the Central California U.S. District Court panel ruling by the California Republican Party.
+The order was issued without comment or dissent, with legal commentators noting the Court's reasoning in its ruling the previous December on the Texas map after concluding that it was a partisan rather than racial gerrymander and allowed the map in Texas to stand.